tbrambor/broadway-lottery-automation/README.md

    SHOWS=show1,show2 make telecharge
    ```

-The GitHub Actions workflow will automatically run the Telecharge lottery daily at 12:01 AM EST if enabled.
+The GitHub Actions workflow will automatically run the Telecharge lottery daily at 12:01 AM Eastern Time (04:01 UTC) if enabled.
+Note: Due to daylight saving time, in winter (EST) it will run at 11:01 PM EST the day before, which is still acceptable as the lottery opens at midnight.